globalseismology/avni/docs/overview/get_help.rst

 - The `AVNI Forum`_ is a good placed to go for both troubleshooting and general questions.
-- The :ref:`faq` page has some troubleshooting tips, and is a good source of general information.
+- The :ref:`FAQ <faq>` page has some troubleshooting tips, and is a good source of general information.
 There are also some troubleshooting tips built into the :ref:`Python <install-python>` and
   :ref:`AVNI <standard-instructions>` installation pages.